olaf and ama samy at bodhi zendo

 Ama Genun-ken Samy was born to Christian parents in Burma in 1936.
-There, early on he had some contact with Burmese Buddhism.
-Driven by poverty, his parents put him in the care of his maternal grandfather in India, who was a devotee of a Muslim saint.
-Soon after, his grandfather died in an accident, leaving him as a young boy without support and guidance.
-Nevertheless, he finished school and joined the Jesuit order.
+He came into contact with Burmese Buddhism at an early age.
+Driven by poverty, his parents placed him in the care of his maternal grandfather in India, who was a devotee of a Muslim saint.
+Soon after, his grandfather died in an accident, leaving him as a young boy without support or guidance.
+Nevertheless, he finished school and joined the Society of Jesus.

 Read questions and answers with Fr.
 Ama.